SquidRanger27/my-fullstack-collection-query/README.md

 # Fullstack Collection App

+Troubleshooting notes:
+In the procfile you needed "npm start" instead of "npm run start" dockerfile needed to be added to commit manually with "ga Dockerfile"

 This repo is designed to provide space to code a fullstack app.
 It contains node modules and folders for databases, routes, API requests and React components that'll use React Query.
 Let's get going!

 ## Setup